 The changes can also be hardest for people who don't have much money.
-For example, sometimes people who drive cars that use dirty fuels are made to pay more but they can't afford to buy car that is better for the planet.
+For example, sometimes people who drive cars that use dirty fuels are made to pay more.
+But some of these people can't afford to buy car that is better for the planet.

-We will make sure that the changes share the costs and benefits in a fair way.
+We will make sure that the costs and benefits are shared in a fair way.
 This means that people with more money pay more of the costs and those who have less get more of the benefits.